Linutronix/detnetctl/README.md

 ## Registration via D-Bus Interface

 Allows for applications to register themselves via D-Bus.
+For the interface description see [facade].

 ### Build